-We’ll assist you in setting up a process for diverting food waste, which offers a number of benefits:.
+We’ll help you set up a process for diverting food waste, which offers a number of benefits:

-- Reduces your trash volume, which may reduce what you pay to dispose of it
+- Reduces trash volume, which may reduce what you pay to dispose of your trash

-- Costs less to dispose of food waste through OCRRA’s Compost Program (about half as much)
+- Lessens costs to dispose of food waste through OCRRA’s Compost Program (about half as much as trash disposal)